taylorhxu/taylorhxu.github.io/_posts/2015-01-25-creating-and-publish-slidify-to-github.markdown

 ---
 layout: post
-title: Creating a presentation and publish Slidify presentation to Github
+title: Creating & publish Slidify presentation to Github
 date: 2015-01-25 09:33:56
 categories: Programming
 summary: Step by step tutorial on how to create a presentation and publish Slidify presentation to Github with the publish Command.